sepocra/copes-corner/src/content/blog/second-post.md

 ---
 title: "Every change is a chance"
-description: "just needs the right perspective"
+description: "just needs the right perspective and a bit of time"
-pubDate: "Dec 13 2022"
+pubDate: "Dec 13 2025"
 ---

 Unexpected change (and some expected change) can be tough to navigate.